oanda/apidocs/v1/transactions.md

 A transaction of this type is created when an order has been filled.

 Required Fields
-: id, accountId, time, type, instrument, side, price, pl, interest, accountBalance, orderId
+: id, accountId, time, type, instrument, units, side, price, pl, interest, accountBalance, orderId

 Optional Fields
 : lowerBound, upperBound, takeProfitPrice, stopLossPrice, trailingStopLossDistance